Sievers's theory of Anglo-Saxon meter

-Eduard Sievers developed a theory of the meter of Anglo-Saxon alliterative verse.
-This most likely would have been the theory of Anglo-Saxon prosody that Ezra Pound would have been familiar with.
+Eduard Sievers developed a theory of the meter of Anglo-Saxon alliterative verse, which he published in his 1893 Altgermanische Metrik.
+Widely used by scholars, it was in particular extended by Alan Joseph Bliss.
+Sievers' system is a primarily method of categorization rather than a full theory of meter.
+It does not, in other words, purport to describe the system the scops actually used to compose their verse, nor does it explain why certain patterns are favoured or avoided.

+Summary of Sievers' categories

 A line of Anglo-Saxon verse is made up of two half-lines.
 Each of these half-lines contains two main stresses (or 'lifts').
 Sievers categorized three basic types of half-line that were used.
 Here a stressed syllable is represented by the symbol '/' and an unstressed syllable by the symbol 'x'.

 He also noted that three possible types of half-line were not used: